dwallet-labs/dwallet-network/external-crates/move/crates/move-analyzer/editors/code/README.md

 the pre-built move-analyzer binary is not available for your platform or if you want to use move-analyzer binary stored in a different location.

-If you want to build and test Move code using the extension, you must install the `sui` binary on your machine - see [here](https://docs.sui.io/guides/developer/getting-started/sui-install) for instructions.
-The extension assumes that the `sui` binary is in your system path, but you can set its custom location location using VSCode's settings (`⌘` + `,` on macOS, or use the menu item *Code > Preferences > Settings*).
-Search for the `move.sui.path` user setting, set it to the new location of the `sui` binary, and restart VSCode.
+If you want to build and test Move code using the extension, you must install the `ika` binary on your machine - see [here](https://docs.ika.io/guides/developer/getting-started/ika-install) for instructions.
+The extension assumes that the `ika` binary is in your system path, but you can set its custom location location using VSCode's settings (`⌘` + `,` on macOS, or use the menu item *Code > Preferences > Settings*).
+Search for the `move.ika.path` user setting, set it to the new location of the `ika` binary, and restart VSCode.

 # Troubleshooting